A portfolio approach to massively parallel Bayesian optimization: Experiments

-For one objective, the optimality gap, i.e., the difference to a reference best solution, is monitored.
-For the noisy case, the optimality gap is computed either on noiseless values (when known) or on the estimated minimum over iterations, which is the only element accessible in real applications.
+For one objective, the optimality gap, i.e., the difference to a reference solution, is monitored.
+With noise, the optimality gap is computed both on noiseless values (when known) and on the estimated minimum by each method over iterations, which is the only element accessible in real applications.
+In fact, the optimality gap only assesses whether a design has been sampled close to an optimal one, not if it has been correctly predicted.
 The hypervolume metric is used in the MO case, from a reference Pareto front computed using NSGA-II and all designs found by the different methods.
-We show first that qHSRI works similar to EI and EHI, at a much lower computational cost, before focusing on the motivating application for massive batching.
+Similar to the mono-objective case, the hypervolume difference is also computed on the estimated Pareto set by each method, over iterations, to have a more reliable and realistic performance monitoring.

+In a first step, for validating qHSRI, we compared it with alternatives for relatively low $q$ values.
+These preliminary experiments on noiseless functions are provided in Appendix \ref{sec:add_exps}.
+The outcome is that qHSRI gives results on par with qEI and qEHI looking at the performance over iterations, at a much lower computational cost.
+These results also motivate the use of qAEI as a proxy for qEI when this latter is not available.
+We notice that qTS performed poorly on these experiments, possibly because using discretized realisations is insufficient for the relatively large input dimension ($d=12$).
+There the use of random or Fourier features may help \cite{Mutny2018}.
+As for PF, it requires more samples than qHSRI, even if it goes as fast.
+This indicates that the portfolio allocation strategy is beneficial compared to randomly sampling on the exploration-exploitation Pareto front.